Derk Van Peer & Christina Saxby "The Journey Begins"

-Derk originally landed in Australia and a year or so later, he met with a young lady called Christina (Lewis) in Sydney NSW, Australia.
+Derk originally landed in Australia and a year or so later, he met with a young lady called Christina Saxby (nee Lewis) in Sydney NSW, Australia.
 She measured in at just 4' 6", with grey eyes and blond hair and at the time, was still married to a young Charles Saxby, however a friendship bloomed between all.
-Derk could neither read nor write english.
-Even when he passed away aged 92, his english was poor.
+Derk could neither read nor write english, but perhaps understood some phrases of the language.
+Even when he passed away aged 92, his english was still poor.

 (Christina Lewis and Charles Saxby had married in Dunedin NZ, in July 18, 1883, then bolted for Australia, as Charles had had a fling with the girl up the road from where he resided with his parents and her father came a knockin with a shotgun.
 Christina was unaware as they had just left).

 Around the end of the late 1880's, Charles found out about Derk and Christina. (we think that Derk was a lodger at the Pool Hall / Pub that Charles and Christina owned, in George Street, Sydney).